nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 ### 2.13 Environmental Monitoring Service

-Provides method that can be used by X-Road participants to get environmental data of the security server.
+Provides methods that can be used by X-Road participants to get environmental data of the security server.
 It requests the data from the local monitoring service via Akka interface and translates it to a SOAP XML response.

 The component is a proxy addon.